rog22rz/personal-website/README.md

 ## About

 This is the codebase for my personal website showcasing my work experience and project!
 I would also like to expand it to include some more details about me and projects that I am working on.
 It was built using NextJS and deployed on Netlify.
+You can visit the website at the following address: http://rogerzhang.ca/.
 Thank you for visiting!

 ## Getting Started